jovanimal/My-Learning-Tracker/log.md

 To build up my foundation in front end web development, particularly Javascript and JS frameworks.

 ----------------------------------------------------------
+## Tue 21 Jan 20

 ## Mon 20 Jan 20
 Second week into the coding bootcamp !
+Today we went through DOM manipulation, how to access HTML from Javascript (e.g createElement, getElementbyId, append, innerHTML).

+Though we probably don't use every single DOM methods except a few, today's lesson helps in having an in-depth understanding.
+I'm sure it will provide more value when situation like this arise in the future.

 ## Fri 17 Jan 20
 Second day into Javascript, introducing loops (e.g For, while, if statement).
 The group activity is a challenging one as our group got the hardest problem (claimed by the mentors), and we are only allowed to use ONE while loop.
 We went through stack overflow and found a similar solution but we didn't understand what the code says.
 Thus we re-engineer and break it down into pieces and we got it after half an hour.
 Solution: